Mohamed-S-Helal/Dash-seoul-bikes/README.md

-# Data Exploration and Visualization Project using Dash and Plotly
+# Seoul Bike Sharing Demand Dataset Exploration and Visualization using Dash and Plotly
 ### by:
 ## Mohamed Salah Helal
 ## Walaa Helmy